We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • CBD gummies: These are ingested.
 They’re another good choice for managing symptoms of insomnia or anxiety.

 If you’re researching CBD products, you may also find suppositories and personal lubricants that are designed to improve libido and vaginal dryness.
-Unfortunately, these are unproven options, without clinical studies to back up their efficacy.
+But these are unproven options, without clinical studies to back up their efficacy.

 Appropriate CBD use will vary depending on the product being used.
 It’s best to follow the manufacturer’s recommendations, but in general terms:

-• CBD oils are often taken sublingually, or beneath the tongue.
+• CBD oils are often taken sublingually or beneath the tongue.
 They can also be added to foods and beverages.
 Follow the dosage recommendation on the packaging.

 • CBD capsules are swallowed.
 One to two capsules is a standard serving size, depending on the product.